 In order to do this, I made it impossible to cheat.

 Because I was mentally determined to physically get fit, I decided not to cheat on my diet, and I made it convenient for myself to stick to the plan.
 Make a plan that you can stick with, and stick to it.

-Remember that this is a marathon and not a race.
+Remember that this is a marathon and not a sprint.

 Physical fitness and wellness is a lifelong journey, not a starvation diet for a few months to get into skimpy clothing for the summer.
 Prepare for the long haul and make a point to look at the bigger picture.

-I didn’t lose any weight the next week.
+No weight was lost the next week.
 I felt sad for a little while, and then I realized that eventually, if I continue my journey the weight would come off.

 It had no other choice.